-- □ Home Location Register (HLR) and Visitor Location Register (VLR) provide calls routing and roaming - □ VLR+HLR+MSC functions are generally in one equipment - Equipment Identity Register (EIR) contains a list of all valid mobiles. - Authentication Center (AuC) stores the secret keys of all SIM cards. - Each handset has an International Mobile Equipment Identity (IMEI) number.
+- Home Location Register (HLR) and Visitor Location Register (VLR) provide call routing and roaming - □ VLR+HLR+MSC functions are generally in one equipment - □ Equipment Identity Register (EIR) lists all valid mobiles. - Authentication Center (AuC) stores the secret keys of all SIM cards. - Each handset has an International Mobile Equipment Identity (IMEI) number.

-So LTE is not like 3G, or 3.5G, but it is more like a Radio access network, like UTRAN or GERAN?
+□ So LTE is not like 3G or 3.5G, but more like a Radio access network, like UTRAN or GERAN?

 LTE is 3.9G.
-Each Generation uses a different technique in its "Radio Access Networks" (RAN).
+Each Generation uses a different "Radio Access Networks" (RAN) technique.
 UTRAN and GERAN are examples of RAN.